misikir21/bookstore/README.md

 # Bookstore-react
-This simple Bookstore-react application is built with JavaScript, HTML, and CSS and React JS .
-It a complete bookstore UI .
+This is a website for space travel enthusiasts. the data is fetched from accurate live data from the SpaceX API.
+This web application is for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.
+This application is built with JavaScript, HTML, CSS and React JS.

 # 📗 Table of Contents